 Track workers who are working around the energized third rail are required to use plenty of a quarter-inch, 3-feet wide rubber mats to cover the third rail in the work area, according to the TRB.
 Workers can use as much mats as needed, but must make sure that there is a minimum of 1-foot overlap between mats.
 Also all metal tools that are used in the vicinity of the third rail must be properly insulated with rubber or electrical tape, according to the TRB.

 It’s not just rail workers who might get injured while working, though.
 If you are injured on the job and your worker’s compensation benefits has been denied, we can help.
-Read more to learn what our New York attorneys can do for you.
+Read more to learn what our attorneys can do for you.
 If you are ready to file a claim, fill out our free, no-risk case evaluation form today.